Unboxed-Software/solana-course/content/anchor-frontend.md

 const { sendTransaction } = useWallet()
 ```

-If the transaction was build using either `.instruction` or `.transaction` from the Anchor `MethodsBuilder`, you’ll need to send the transaction with `sendTransaction` to prompt a connected wallet for approval.
+If the transaction was built using either `.instruction` or `.transaction` from the Anchor `MethodsBuilder`, you’ll need to send the transaction with `sendTransaction` to prompt a connected wallet for approval.

 ```tsx
 sendTransaction(transaction, connection)
 ```

-If the instruction requires additionally signatures, you need add the additionally signatures to `sendTransaction` using the following format:
+If the instruction requires additional signatures, you'll need to add them to `sendTransaction` using the following format:

 ```tsx
 sendTransaction(transaction, connection, { signers: [] })